ippontech/blog-usa/posts/migrating-a-large-postgres-db-from-self-managed-ec2-to-rds.md

 * Availability and durability
 * Lower administrative burden (this one is underrated)

 A more exhaustive list of RDS goodness can be found [here](https://aws.amazon.com/rds/features/).
 I want to zoom in on the "lower Administrative Burden" benefit.
 It may not be totally clear what this means unless you have run a self-managed database for a significant period of time.
-Headaches like upgrading, creating read replicas, software patching, and blue-green deployments, can consume a large chunk of your time when you are running a self-managed database.
+Headaches like upgrading, creating read replicas, software patching, and blue-green deployments can consume a large chunk of your time when you are running a self-managed database.
 All of these features can be automated and are available right out of the box with AWS’s RDS.

 # Things to Consider When Planning a Migration